 The Philippines, a sovereign island of Southeast Asia surrounded by the Pacific Ocean and the Philippine Sea is the 64th largest country in the world.
 The Philippines has a population of over 98 million and the 12th most populated country in the world and another 12 million Filipinos living abroad.

-The climate of the Philippines is tropical making it hot and humid, although it does have season.
-March to May is hot and dry, June to November is the rainy season and December to February is cool and dry the warmest month is May and the coolest is January.
+The climate of the Philippines is tropical making it hot and humid, although it does have seasons.
+March to May is hot and dry, June to November is the rainy season and December to February is cool and dry, the warmest month is May and the coolest is January.

 The economy production of the Philippines is predominately the export of electronic products, semiconductors, copper, transport equipments, coconut oil, petroleum and fruit with the country’s main trading partners being USA, China, Japan, South Korea, Singapore, Hong Kong, Taiwan, Thailand, the Netherlands and Germany and the country’s currency is the peso.